TiganKillr/test/README.md

 - Constrained to 5 degrees of freedom and a length of 40cm.
 - Equipped with a built-in position saver for repeatable camera movements.
 - Includes a web-based interface for precise and external control.
-- Made using 3D printed parts in PLA.
+- Made using 3D printed parts from PLA.

 &nbsp;
 <a name="hardware"/>